 \subsection{Pairwise observations}

-When no joint observations of $(X,Z,Y)$ are available, the prediction of $Y$ with $X$ is impossible without identification assumptions.
-For this subsection, we will assume that Assumption~\ref{assump:ci} holds.
-Also, our structure learning approach outlined in Section~\ref{sec:robustness} is no longer applicable in this case.
+We discuss a few consequences when only pairwise observations of $(X,Z)$ and $(Y,Z)$ are available.
+In general, predicting $Y$ with $X$ is impossible without identification assumptions (Assumption~\ref{assump:ci}).
+Also, the structure learning approach in Section~\ref{sec:robustness} is no longer feasible.